FAQ's -- Started (16-17 weeks) and Semi-Started (10-11 weeks) and now Pre-Started Pups (see bottom of page)

 Your trainer will introduce new commands weekly as they continue to work on and review the previous ones also.

-We can also keep and continue working on the following commands after 12 weeks charging additional $25 per day (to base price of $4000/$4500).
-That extra cost will also cover any needed vaccinations or other expenses during that time frame.
+We can also keep and continue working on the following commands after 16 weeks charging additional $25 per day (to base price of $5000).
+That extra cost will also cover food, any needed vaccinations or other expenses during that time.

 Pups being started at our home over the years